Tips for driving safely with hearing loss

 The right treatment might be hearing aids, especially if you’ve developed sensorineural hearing loss.
 Not only can hearing aids amplify the important sounds you hear on the road, they can also keep your auditory system healthy so your brain doesn’t forget how to interpret other sounds in your environment.

 Today’s hearing aids are technological marvels, with sensitive microphones designed to discriminate between speech and background noises.
 Yet even with hearing aids, you’ll want to eliminate distractions while you’re driving.
-According to the National Highway Traffic Safety Administration (NHTSA), distracted driving claimed almost 3,500 lives and injured more than 390,000 people in 2015 alone.
+According to the National Highway Traffic Safety Administration (NHTSA), distracted driving claimed almost 3,500 lives in 2016 and injured more than 390,000 people in 2015 alone.
 Here are a few tips to keep the distractions at a minimum:

 - Reduce the volume on the car radio.
 Not only is keeping volume low good for your remaining sense of hearing, you’ll also have more mental energy to concentrate on other noises around you, especially those important for your safety.
 Here’s a tip: adjust the volume before you set out on the road so you don’t have to fiddle with the controls while the vehicle is moving.

 - Ask passengers to keep the conversation quiet and to a minimum.
 While it’s always fun to be part of the conversation, participating in any activity other than driving means your attention isn’t fully focused on the road.
+If you are having trouble hearing the other people in the car, either as the driver or as the passenger, talk to your hearing care practitioner about technology options that might be available and useful to you.

 - Keep the car window closed to minimize road noise.
 Today’s vehicles are built to reduce road noise, which is good news for those with hearing loss.
 Anytime you can reduce the variety of noises competing for your attention, the better you’ll be able to hear the ones you need to.